notifea/notifea-php/README.md

 [Notifea](https://notifea.com) provides clients very user-friendly way of sending transactional emails and sms to their users.

-**Please note that our services are in alpha phase and are not yet available to public.**

 ## Install

 To install the SDK you need to be using [Composer]([https://getcomposer.org/)